 Bottom line, I rolled up my sleeves and set myself free . . . anchors away!

 Remember, only you know what you’re capable of, so if you’re going to choose to live up to someone’s expectations, shouldn’t they be your own?

 With that said, here’s my challenge.
 Take a moment to reflect on any “ugly” people who may be taking up space in your head (rent free), and gently let them go.
 You deserve better.
 In fact, you deserve the best.
 Never, ever let another person hold you back from your dreams.

 Now, don’t do what I say, do what I did.
 Roll up your sleeves and set yourself free as well.

-Best wishes always, and whatever you do,
+Best wishes always, and whatever